Know Your Service Definition

 While defining a service there are couple of mandatory fields that we have to include.
 A service can be uniquely identified with its name and version.
 Hence, name and versions are two mandatory fields along with team and components:

 – Name: Name field is used to define the name of the service and the service will be identified with this name.
-E.g: In service definition, the service can be identified with the name “MyAuth“.
+E.g: In this service definition, the service can be identified with the name “MyAuth“.

 – Version: Version field is used to define the service version you are deploying.
-E.g: In service definition, the version of the service is “1.0.0“.
+E.g: In this service definition, the version of the service is “1.0.0“.

 – Team: Team field is used to define the team name that owns the service.
-E.g: In service definition, the team name of the service is “tech“.
+E.g: In this service definition, the team name of the service is “tech“.

 – Components: Your service needs a certain set of components to successfully run the service.
 This is where we define the set of components, their versions needed for the service, and other mandatory parameters needed for the components to be successfully operational.
-E.g: In service definition, the service MyAuth needs three components to successfully operate - “application“, “cassandra“, and “aerospike“.
+E.g: In this service definition, the service MyAuth needs three components to successfully operate - “application“, “cassandra“, and “aerospike“.

 – Artifact name & version: A component details should be having the artifact name and the version for the same.
 The artifact name and versions may or may not be same as component name and versions respectively.
 It is highly recommended to provide the details in service definition though these are optional fields.
 In case you are not providing these details, Odin will assume that the artifact name and version are same as that of the component.
-E.g: In service definition, for the component application, artifact name and version have been provided as part of the application config which are test and 1.0.0 respectively.
+E.g: In this service definition, for the component application, artifact name and version have been provided as part of the application config which are test and 1.0.0 respectively.

 How to add a new component in a service